kfjahnke/envutil/README.md

 After thresholding, the weights are 'normalized' to produce a filter with 'unit gain' - you can see that all the weights add up to 1.0 precisely.
 Without the normlization, just eliminating the sub-threshold taps would darken the output.

+## --twine_precise      project twining basis vectors to tangent plane

+This parameter affects all twining filters, but it's effect is rarely noticeable.
+To explain what this parameter does, a bit of explanation is needed.
+When envutil does a lookup from an environment, it starts out with the target coordinate - the discrete coordinate where an output pixel will appear.
+Next, it figures out a 3D 'ray' coordinate which encodes the direction where the lookup should 'look for' content.
+This obviously depends on the target projection and the orientation of the virtual camera.
+With 'simple' interpolation - like the bilinear interpolation you get with --itp 1, the next step is to find a 2D coordinate into the source image which has the content corresponding to the given ray and interpolate a pixel value from the source image at that coordinate.

+The more sophisticated lookup methods in envutil use 'derivatives': they don't merely look at the single lookup point, but take into account what happens when the lookup progresses to the next neighbours of the target point, both in the horizontal and the vertical: the neighbours have different corresponding rays and therefore different corresponding 2D source image coordinates.
+A simple way to obtain the derivative is to subtract the current pick-up coordinate from those corresponding to it's neighbours, yielding two 2D differences which encode an approximation of the derivative.
+But there is also a different way: the difference can be formed between the 3D ray coordinates, and this yields two 3D differences.
+These differences are (usually small) vectors from one point on the sphere to another. envutil's twining filter uses these two vectors to place the pick-up coordinates for each kernel coefficient: it multiplies the first one with the 'x' value of the kernel coefficient, the second one with the 'y' value', and adds the result to the current pickup ray coordinate, yielding a slightly altered ray which is used as sub-pick-up.
+But there is a problem here: The two small difference vectors are not perpendicular to the current pick-up ray, because they are not on it's tangent plane, but instead connect two points on a spherical surface.
+If the difference is small, they are still almost parallel to the tangent plane and this distinction is irrelevant, but to be very precise, and for larger differences, it's better to project the difference vectors onto the tangent plane and use the resulting vectors to calculate the sub-pick-up rays.
+Without this projection to the tangent plane, the pattern of 3D ray coordinates is tilted slightly off the tangent plane, and a sub-pick-up with negative kernel x and y values is not at precisely the same distance from the current pick-up location as one with positive x and y of equal magnitude. --twine_precise takes care of this problem and does the projection to the tangent sphere.
+The calculation needs to be done once per target pixel, so with increasing kernel size it does not require additional computations.
+Most of the time the change which results from this parameter is so minimal that it's not worth the extra effort, that's why it's not the default.

+So what's the point of calculating the 'derivative' as a 3D vector, vs. a 2D difference in source image coordinates?
+Suppose you have a sub-pick whose ray is substantially different from the current pick-up location.
+What if it's projection to the source image plane lands outside the source image, or on the opposite edge (which can happen e.g. with full spherical source images)?
+To deal with this situation, you need to add code which recognizes and mends this problem, and you need code for each type of projection to handle such issues properly.
+Because this is all inner-loop code and introduces conditionals, it's detrimental to performance, where you want conditional-free stencil code which is the same for each coordinate.
+Calculating the 'derivatives' in 3D avoids this problem: only the 3D ray coordinates of each sub-pick-up are projected to source image coordinates and the current pick-up coordinate is never 'taken all the way' to the source image - the result pixel is a weighted sum of the sub-pick-ups.
+The sub-pick-ups either yield a pixel value or they don't, the 2D difference never occurs and therefore doesn't produce any problems.

+## --twine_density DENSITY increase tap count of an 'automatic' twining filter

+'automatic' twining uses a number of twining kernel coefficients which is deemed sufficient to produce an artifact-free result (or to keep the unavoidable artifacts so small that they won't be noticeable).
+You may want to be 'more generous' and increase the number of kernel coefficients, and twine_density does that: if your twining kernel is generated automatically, it multiplies the 'twine' value with this factor, rounds, and assigns the result to 'twine'.

 # OpenImageIO-specific options